Lsfr271/dxlib/updates/UPDATELOG.md

 ---

 ## **New Addition**
-- There is a new function in `dxlibMain`, its called `mVect()`, all it does it shuffles all the elements in a vector. (only integers are supported)
+- There is a new function in `dxlibMain`, its called `mVect()`, all it does it multiplies all the elements in a vector. (only integers are supported)

 ### **Example:**
 ```cpp